nilber/cordova-plugin-eletropay-printer/README.md

 `cordova plugin add https://github.com/nilber/cordova-plugin-eletropay-printer.git`

-In the code, you would show the toast message like this:
+In the code, you would like this:

 ```
 constructor(platform: Platform, statusBar: StatusBar, splashScreen: SplashScreen) {